KufiyaTech/WRO2024-/README.md

 ## 6.Power and Sense management
 ### 6.1 power source
-### Power Source: Why We Chose a 12V LiPo Battery
+### Power Source: Why We Chose a 12V Lithium-ion Battery

 **Overview:**

-Lithium Polymer (LiPo) batteries are a top choice in robotics due to their high energy density, lightweight design, and ability to deliver high currents.
+Lithium ion batteries are a top choice in robotics due to their high energy density, lightweight design, and ability to deliver high currents.
 These features make them ideal for applications requiring both power and mobility, such as our autonomous robot.

-**Advantages of LiPo Batteries:**
+**Advantages of Lithium ion Batteries:**

 1- **High Energy Density:**